 Opened to the public in 2008, the Shanghai World Financial Center ushered in the rise of Shanghai as a global commercial powerhouse to the world.
 With a grand total of 101 floors, this tower hosts the offices of a number of international financial companies.
 Owing to its distinctive shape, this famous Shanghai building is also referred to as “the bottle opener ” tower.

 Shanghai World Financial Center

 4. Jin Mao Tower

 Situated next to the Shanghai World Financial Center, is the Jin Mao Tower along with its adjacent super tall skyscrapers form the Lujiazui skyline.
 “Jin Mao” means “golden luxuriance” and the composition and decor of this tower do fair justice to the name.
 Number eight which is considered auspicious in China was used as a motif while designing the tower with eight columns and an octagonally shaped core.
-The tower has 88 occupied floors with a 60 m long glass platform on the 88th floor that lets you take a walk with an impressive view of the Huangpu River.
+This Shanghai iconic building has 88 occupied floors with a 60-m-long (196.8 ft) glass platform on the 88th floor that lets you take a walk with an impressive view of the Huangpu River.

 Jin Mao Tower

 Address: 88 Century Avenue, Pudong District, Shanghai 200121, China